thirdweb-dev/react/README.md

 **Let Users Connect Wallets**

-Next, we'll add a button to our app which will let users conect their wallets.
-For now, we'll make it so that users with metamask wallets can connect.
+Next, we'll add a button to our app which will let users connect their wallets.
+For now, we'll make it so that users with MetaMask wallets can connect.

 ```jsx title="ConnectMetamaskButton.jsx"
 import { useAddress, useDisconnect, useMetamask } from "@thirdweb-dev/react";